General Information - FAQs

 - Q: What is the standard on Letters of Recommendation?

-A: A minimum of two letters of recommendation is required and they must be less than 12 months old.
-You require one from your first level of UCMJ (Company Commander), one from your Field Grade UCMJ authority (Battalion Commander) and one from a senior warrant officer (SWO) in your chosen career specialty if the prerequisites state the need for one.
-The letter from the SWO is not required for all WOMOSs (see WOMOS prerequisites) but is STRONGLY recommended.
+A: A minimum of three letters of recommendation is required and they must be less than 12 months old.
+You require one from your first level of UCMJ (Company Commander), one from your Field Grade UCMJ authority (Battalion Commander) and one from a Senior Warrant Officer (SWO) in your chosen career specialty.
 Applicants submitting flight packets may substitute a letter from a MAJ or higher (Aviation Branch on flight status) for the SWO.
-The Cdr and Bn Cdr letters must be from your current chain of command unless you have been assigned less than 90 days.
+The Company Commander and Battalion Commander letters must be from your current chain of command unless you have been assigned less than 90 days.
 In this instance, you may obtain letters from your previous chain-of-command, but you must make note of this by attaching a note or memo to the letters.
 The letters should be specific and quantifiable.
 Do not use a form letter with generic and flowery sentences.
 General Officer letters of recommendation will not be reviewed by the selection board unless that Officer is in your direct chain of command or when the letter is used as the Senior Aviator letter of recommendation.

 - Q: What is the standard for the security clearance memo?